GeONet: a neural operator for learning the Wasserstein geodesic: Gradient enhancement

 \section{Gradient enhancement}

-In this section, we fortify the base method we presented in Section~\ref{sec:our_method}.
-We present gradient enhancement, which is a technique to strengthen any standard PINN~\citep{YU2022114823}.
-This technique improves efficiency, as fewer data points are needed to be sampled from $U(\Omega) \times U(0,1)$, and accuracy as well.
-We apply gradient enhancement to our proposed neural operator.
+In practice, we may fortify the base method by adding extra residual terms of the differentiated PDEs to our loss function of GeONet.
+Such gradient enhancement technique has been used to strengthen PINNs~\citep{YU2022114823}, which improves efficiency as fewer data points are needed to be sampled from $U(\Omega) \times U(0,1)$, and prediction accuracy as well.

 The motivation behind gradient enhancement stems minimizing the residual of a differentiated PDE.
 We turn our attention to PDEs of the form

 for domain $\Omega \subseteq \mathbb{R}^d$, parameter vector $\lambda$, and boundary conditions $u_0, u_1$.
 One may differentiate the PDE function $\mathcal{F}$ with respect to any spatial component to achieve